Text markup in Engee

 Markup modes in text cells

-Markup in text cells is performed by the following modes:
+The markup in text cells is carried out in the following modes:

 -